The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

-The \texttt{bvgadem} model (blue lines) can provide a good approximation of distributions extended towards higher temperatures, but systematically assumes a much larger amount of cooler gas compared to what is present.
+The \texttt{bvgadem} model is capable of determining the peak of the temperature distribution, but systematically assumes a much larger amount of cooler gas compared to what is present.
 Finally, many cases show how the \texttt{bvlognorm} model provides a fairly accurate representation of the width of the temperature distributions.
-However, it tends to fail when the intrinsic thermal structure deviates strongly from a Log-Normal distribution in the form of extended tails towards higher- or lower-temperature gas.
+However, it tends to fail when the intrinsic temperature distribution deviates strongly from a Log-Normal distribution in the form of extended tails towards higher- or lower-temperature gas.

 Regarding the Fe abundance distributions, all spectral-emission models make overly simplistic approximations.
-We see a range in the capability of all models to identify the Fe abundance of the majority of the gas, with the \texttt{bvlognorm} model inferring lower values compared to the other models.
-This behaviour is consistent with our results above, where the models appear more sensitive to the mean values.
+We see a range in the capability of all models to identify the mean Fe abundance, consistent with the trends found above.

 Another important aspect regarding the inference of each model are the conditions that led to its rejection.
-As we can see in \autoref{fig:inf} and as previously indicated in \autoref{fig:Temp_inf} and \autoref{fig:Fe_inf}, the rejected fits of all models do infer a fairly accurate value of the mean temperature and Fe abundance emission-weighted distribution.
+As we can see in \autoref{fig:inf} and as previously indicated in \autoref{fig:Temp_inf} and \autoref{fig:Fe_inf}, even rejected fits of all models are capable of inferring a fairly accurate value of the mean temperature and Fe abundance emission-weighted distribution.
 For \texttt{bvgadem} and \texttt{bvlognorm}, the main and most frequent factor that leads to the rejection of the model is the width of the distribution: in some rejected cases, the inferred width is simply too large, infinity; in other rejected cases, the model infers a very narrow temperature distribution, i.e. with a poor constraint on the width itself.